scarv/sca3s-harness/README.md

        and
     b) any software dependencies (e.g., libraries)
     are installed within the associated container.
-    Building a target implementation is therefore achived by executing
+    Building a target implementation is therefore achieved by executing

     ```sh
     make CONTEXT="docker"      clean-harness